 As an example, a 22-year-old who became disabled while serving in the military may still be eligible for SSDI benefits despite not having a lengthy work history.
 Your financial situation is not taken into consideration as this is not a needs-based disability program.

 New beneficiaries who are just coming on to the rolls for Social Security disability benefits do have the tendency to average higher benefits than those who are leaving the rolls because average benefits do increase from month to month on average.
 Usually, this gradual increase of average monthly benefits is impacted by abrupt increases that are the result of annual cost-of-living adjustments, which are more commonly called COLAs.

-As an example, for the upcoming year of 2017, the COLA will be 0.3 percent, which averages out to an increase of about $2 additional per month or $24 per year.
+As an example, for the upcoming year of 2023, the COLA will be 8.7 percent.
 There have been years that Social Security beneficiaries saw no COLA increase, and that increase is dependent upon the economy and approval by Congress.
 Both SSI and SSDI are impacted by the COLA for the year.
 So, if you are just applying for disability benefits, you can generally expect a small increase of benefits each year.